luketpeterson/atomspace-bootstrap-guide/contents/03_truth_values_and_evaluation.rst

 ========================================================================

-In the previous chapter, we used a :code:`MeetLink` and :code:`QueryLink` to query the "weight_in_kg" of "Fido the Dog", and used a different query to find all dogs (all atoms actually) heavier than 10kg.
+In the previous chapter, we used a :code:`MeetLink` and :code:`QueryLink` to query the "weight_in_kg" of "Fido the Dog", and used a different query to find all dogs (actually all atoms) heavier than 10kg.
 But how can we ask "Is Fido heavier than 10kg?".

-Conditional Expressions
+The Philosophy of Truth
 ------------------------------------------------------------------------

+BORIS.  not sure whether it makes sense to first explain complex truth, or the Atomese equivalent of branching.

-More generally, how do we compose a conditional expression in Atomese?
+More generally, how do we compose a conditional (Boolean) expression in Atomese?

 In a simple form, like this: